reinarpg/reinarpg-data/rpg-data/doc/ARCHITECTURE.md

 * `tools/js` contains Node.js scripts to do maintenance on the repository, such as running tests to ensure data validity and also contains some files used to generate data inside the repository.

 Usage:
-* As documented in the README.md, there exist several wrappers that expose the data inside minecraft-data.
-Notably, this includes PrismarineJS/node-minecraft-data, which exposes the data as a NPM package.
+* As documented in the README.md, there exist several wrappers that expose the data inside reinarpg-data.
+Notably, this includes PrismarineJS/node-reinarpg-data, which exposes the data as a NPM package.

 Contributing Tips:
 * Files should generally be obtained with the use of a data extractor or generator, as mentioned above